-2\1\5\4 Public Funding - Funding
+Public Funding - Funding Sources

-Sources

 The government funds public healthcare in Croatia mainly through the compulsory health insurance contributions system, which is operated by the Croatian Health Insurance Fund (HZZO).
-The HZZO collects contributions from the working population and the government to fund the public healthcare system in Croatia and makes contributions on behalf of those exempt, such as the elderly, the unemployed, and dependents.
+The HZZO collects contributions from the working population and the government to fund the public healthcare system in Croatia and makes contributions on behalf of those exempt, such as the elderly, the unemployed, and dependents.82 of Electronic Health Records (EHR) and Integration with the Payments System

 The contributions are typically deducted from salaries, pensions, or other income sources, and are based on a percentage of gross income.
-The current contribution rate for health insurance is 16.5%.
+The current contribution rate for health insurance is 16.5%.83